In this post, you’ll learn what is budget by paycheck and how to practically use this method to budget your paychecks.

 These expenses stay constant in amount throughout the year or required time period.
 So you don’t have to change their amounts.

-When you highlight them on a calendar, you can easily play them on time and avoid late payment with penalties.
+When you highlight them on a calendar, you can easily play them on time and avoid late payments with penalties.
 This also helps you set aside money for these expenses in advance.

 4. Calculate variable expenses